 Maybe the most obvious choice to light charcoal grill models is a charcoal chimney starter is a great device that doesn’t need any extra chemicals or materials.

 Moreover, it is also a good choice if you’re looking to save some money since you can pick them up for as little as $11.

 If you’ve never used a charcoal chimney before, check out this short how-to guide:

 - A grate separates the upper and lower portions of the chimney.
-Use paper or some of the best charcoal briquettes that are easy to light and fill the lower part of the chimney.
+Use paper or some of the best types of charcoal briquettes that are easy to light and fill the lower part of the chimney.

 - Pile the top part of the charcoal chimney with charcoal.

 - Light the material and the bottom portion of the chimney.

 - Fan them to light the upper charcoals.
 Carry on fanning until the papers or charcoal briquettes are completely burnt.

 - After about 15 minutes, you’ll have the perfect lit coals.
 Once they’re burning happily, you can drop the coals onto your grill and get on with your cooking.

 IMPORTANT: Don’t forget to use heatproof gloves!

 These charcoal chimneys also come in different shapes, sizes, and types.
 Pick one that meets your needs the best as your charcoal lighter fluid substitute to heat your grill grate up.

 2. Electric Metal Lighter